oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

 The `fp reassociate(on|off)` pragma controls the relaxing of the order of floating point arithmetic operations within the code block that this pragma is applied to.

 The default setting of `fp contract` pragma is `fast` and the default setting of `fp reassociate` is `on`.
-Guarding the code block with `#pragma clang fp contract(off)` and `#pragma clang fp reassociate(off)` will overwrite the default setting.
+Guarding the code block with `#pragma clang fp contract(off)` and `#pragma clang fp reassociate(off)` will override the default setting.
 If multiple occurrences of the pragma affect the same scope of your code, the pragma with the narrowest scope takes precedence.

 #### Example
 This tutorial design applies `fp contract(fast)` and `fp reassociate(on)` at a global scope (the default behavior).